Last updated on August 23, 2023 at 03:33 pm

 - It’s risky business.
 Some organizations are worried about employees even being able to comment on posts because they’re worried about inappropriate behavior (which FYI, we’ve never seen an employee misuse this power).
 But communication happening peer-to-peer on an external system makes it impossible to monitor.
 And people are much more likely to be on good behavior when they know everyone is watching than they might be in a one-to-one chat, raising your risk.

 - It creates micro-cultures.
 If your field teams are communicating separately and independently from the rest of the company, it’s a lot harder to get everyone on the same page and feeling a connection to the larger company.
+Uniting teams on the same internal communication solutions can go a long way towards building a united culture.

 Why Workplace by Meta Isn’t a Great Internal Comms Solution